Does Shiseido test on animals or sell in China?

 Wrap Up: Is Shiseido Cruelty-Free?

-No, Shiseido is not a cruelty-free cosmetics brand.
-In their animal testing policy, they state they do not test on animals.
-However, Shiseido chooses to sell in China, a country that requires imported cosmetics to be tested on animals.
+No, Shiseido is not a cruelty-free cosmetics company.
+Even though they claim to not test on animals, they choose to sell in a country that requires imported cosmetics to be tested.

-Therefore, Shiseido is not considered to be cruelty-free and will be added to my list of brands that test on animals.
+Therefore, Shiseido is not considered to be cruelty-free.
+They will be added to my list of brands that test on animals.